 What is transformational leadership?
 The transformational leadership style is characterised by encouraging and inspiring people to innovate themselves – contributing to the growth and success of the business.
 They focus on building a strong sense of corporate culture, ownership, and autonomy at work.

 So is it hard to be a transformational leader?
-Transformational leaders don’t micro-manage – instead, they trust their employees’ ability to handle their work.
+Observing famous business leaders and their leadership styles, you can see that transformational leaders don’t micro-manage – instead, they trust their employees’ ability to handle their work.
 This leadership style allows employees to be creative, think boldly, and be willing to propose new solutions through coaching and mentoring.

 Transactional vs. Transformational Leader